AyersAuthentic/React-Flask/README.md

 - Efficient state management between the client and server-side.
 - Implementation of authentication and authorization for user security.

----
 **Learning Objectives:**

--To develop a comprehensive understanding of full-stack web development.
+- To develop a comprehensive understanding of full-stack web development.
--To practice and apply concepts learned during my Master's program in a practical, project-based environment.
+- To practice and apply concepts learned during my Master's program in a practical, project-based environment.
--To explore advanced features of React and Flask, such as hooks in React and Flask's SQLAlchemy integration.
+- To explore advanced features of React and Flask, such as hooks in React and Flask's SQLAlchemy integration.
----

 **Technologies Used:**

 - Front-End: React.js, HTML5, CSS3, JavaScript (ES6+)
 - Back-End: Flask, Python, MondoDB
 - Tools: Git for version control, VS Code, Docker
----

 **Project Status:**
 [Ongoing]